JamesZCYu/JamesZCYu/README.md

 ### James Yu

-I am a new graduate from Carleton University's Bachelor of Computer Science program and I also love learning, currently interested in logistics.
+I am a new graduate from Carleton University's Bachelor of Computer Science program who love learning, currently interested in supply chain logistics.
+Currently looking for new opportunities.

 ### 👷 Check out what I'm currently working on